Azure/azure-cosmos-dotnet-v3/docs/observability.md

 - Non-Azure VM, <Call out that auto generated GUID will be used>

-**Processor**: Its resposibility is to get all the data and divide it into small chunks (<2MB) and send each chunk to the Microsoft service.
+**Processor**: Its responsibility is to get all the data and divide it into small chunks (<2MB) and send each chunk to the Azure CosmosDB service.

 ```mermaid
 flowchart TD